rHuggler/django-todo/README.md

 # django-todo
-This is a simple to-do list application divided in two parts: a RESTful API and a Web Application client.
+This is a simple to-do list application divided in two parts: an API and a Web Application client.

 ---
 ![Project Showcase](https://thumbs.gfycat.com/DistantPiercingDormouse-size_restricted.gif)